MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/using-the-players-page.md

 ![Game Manager - Players Page](media/tutorials/player-search-page.png)

-On this page, You can inspect the list of registered players as a table.
+On this page, You can inspect the list of registered players in a table format.
 The table contains general information about the player.

 You can select a player ID label (blue) to [inspect details about a particular player](player-details.md).
 You can also use the **Search Query** field to look up players.